 - A Building Supervisor will be designated for each building.
 Building supervisors are responsible for oversight and approval of key transactions.
 Key transactions will be conducted through electronic forms and correspondence (email) by the building supervisor or building supervisor's designee (contact person or key coordinator).

-- Key issuances and returns will be conducted in person at General Services by the key holder, key-holder supervisor, or supervisor delegated staff.
-Keys must be returned by key holder, key-holder supervisor, or supervisor delegated staff, prior to completing position exit or transfer.
+- Key issuances and returns will be conducted in person at General Services by the key holder.
+Keys must be returned by key holder prior to completing position exit or transfer.
 Non-returned keys will be collected by University Police or FP&M personnel at key holder department's expense.
 Lock shop support personnel will complete data entry key transactions for issuances and returns.
 Key access and transaction reports will be provided, when approved by FP&M management, upon request.

 - The issuance of keys for the University Housing (PR buildings) is not included within this policy.
 Employees working in these buildings must conform to the basic security principles identified within this document, as well as the specific key policies established by the Auxiliary Services Administrator for relative buildings.

 - A report must be filed with University Police before lost or stolen keys will be replaced.

 - A key request to replace the lost key must also be submitted and approved.

-- After receiving the required report and key request, the Locksmith, or approved designate, will determine the resulting building(s), space(s) potentially compromised and at risk.
+- After receiving the required report and key request it will be determine what building(s), space(s) are potentially compromised and at risk.
+There is a $35 per lock charge for each door that is re-keyed.

 - Discussions will then be conducted with the Locksmith, Building Supervisor, Department Chair and Administrators, as appropriate, to determine building and space security changes, access change scheduling, and funding as necessary.